NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field: Fixed Radiative Fraction

-This is the fraction, <span>$\gamma $</span>, of the operative temperature that is due to the mean radiant temperature in the zone.
+This is the fraction, <span>\(\gamma \)</span>, of the operative temperature that is due to the mean radiant temperature in the zone.
 This field is used by the program if the previous field is set to **Constant**.

 #### Field: Radiative Fraction Schedule Name

-This field contains the name of a schedule, defined elsewhere, that determines the value for radiative fraction <span>$\gamma $</span>  during the simulation period.
+This field contains the name of a schedule, defined elsewhere, that determines the value for radiative fraction <span>\(\gamma \)</span>  during the simulation period.
 This schedule should have fractional values from 0.0 to 0.9.
 When the value of this schedule is 0.0, the controlling will be equivalent to control based only on zone air temperature.
 This field is used by the program if the Input Mode field is set to **Scheduled**.

 Note that by setting the values in this schedule separately for design days, the user can control how operative temperature control is applied during autosizing.
 (Operative temperature control tends to increase the equipment capacities calculated during sizing.)